Scott-Huang/Music-Game/README.md

 All components in the game interface are built, including background, keys, circles, tracks, and so on.
 Also the key pressing effect is added. --4/5/21

+Add a menu screen for starting the game and set the game parameters.
+Circles will be canceled and give feedback after corresponding keys are pressed. --4/12/21

 ### Environment set up
 The game is built by only python.
 Here is a list of packages used: